Gdalik/audiocomplib/README.md

 # Audio Compressor and Peak Limiter

 This Python package provides two essential audio processing tools: **Audio Compressor** and **Peak Limiter**.
-These classes are designed for use in audio production applications and are implemented in Python with high performance in mind, including optional Cython-based optimizations.
+These classes are designed for use in audio applications, scripts and libraries, and are implemented in Python with high performance in mind, including optional Cython-based optimizations.

 ## Features